petri2212/IkigAI/README.md

 - Why it is relevant
 - Pros and cons of the solution

-## Second Phase - Develop a RAG engine
+## Second Phase - Develop MCP Server-Client

 ### Setup